 How to Upgrade Pandas

-- The post on how to upgrade pip will go into detail about upgrading pip, and if you use the “==” sign, you can use pip to install a specific version of Pandas.
+- The post on how to upgrade pip will provide detailed instructions on upgrading pip.
+If you use the “==” sign, you can use pip to install a specific version of Pandas.

 Pandas Create Dataframe

 Now we can continue this Pandas dataframe tutorial by learning how to create a dataframe.
-In Psychology, the most common methods to collect data is using questionnaires, experiment software (e.g., PsychoPy, OpenSesame), and observations.
+In Psychology, the most common methods to collect data are using questionnaires, experiment software (e.g., PsychoPy, OpenSesame), and observations.

 If the dataset is relatively small, it is possible to create a dataframe directly using Python and Pandas: